Saurav2343/VisitorManagement/README.md

 ### Install Required Libraries

-Make sure you have the following standard libraries: `sqlite3`, `tkinter`, and `smtplib`.
+Make sure you have the following standard libraries: `sqlite3`, `tkinter`,'twilio' and `smtplib`.
 These should come pre-installed with Python.

 ### SMTP Configuration

 In `database.py`, update the `send_email_to_host` function with your actual email and password.
 If you're using Gmail, you might need to enable "Less secure app access" or use an App Password for your Google account.
+In `database.py`, update the `send_sms` function with your actual accont_sid,auth_token and from_.

 ### Initialize the Database and Add Employees